 The steps lead up to a mezzanine level with a sleeping den up in the rafters, also painted in the same pale, putty-coloured grey.

 The small bathroom is kept light and bright, with floor to ceiling metro tiles and a space-saving small sink area on legs, avoiding a bulky vanity.
 The toilet is wall-mounted, with the cistern built-in, thus creating a handy tiled shelf above the loo for loo roll and bathroom accessories.

 The towel rail is mounted in the alcove, so that it's not encroaching on any personal space.

 Read Also: Metro Tiled Bathroom Ideas

-As the outside space is tiny, just 1.5m by 3m, and the glass doors open fully, the couple wanted the space to be another room but also to give colour and interest even in the middle of winter.
+As the patio is tiny, just 1.5m by 3m, and the glass doors open fully, the couple wanted the space to be another room but also to give colour and interest even in the middle of winter.

 So they opted for something Mediterranean inspired, painting each surface texture a different colour.
 The tiled floor just added a lovely pattern as well as practicality.

 Floor space was further maximised by building raised flower beds for palms and grasses.
 To the right of this they also added a space for a chiminea with string lights strung across the top of the fence.

 The owners tell Livingetc.com: "We are selling our property and we have decided to do so ourselves.
 We felt that having designed every last detail ourselves we were best placed to really show prospective buyers the passion we had for the project and everything the house has to offer."

 The couple continue: "We are planning to split our time between Somerset and London so ourselves looking to but a small pad in town and a bigger project in the countryside."